Restrict User Access by Date in WordPress Form with RegistrationMagic

 - Absolute Dates – This window switches on the upper and lower date limit fields.
 Users falling in between the two predefined dates can only access the form.

 You can also enter an “Access Denied” note which the user will see if access is not granted.
-Moreover, you can apologize to users with a note saying “Sorry, you don’t have the authorization to access this content”.
+Moreover, you can be polite to your users with a note saying “Sorry, you don’t have the authorization to access this content”.

 To know more about RegistrationMagic, please visit our Facebook Page.